horiacristescu/romanian-diacritic-restoration/README.md

 ## How?

 I took a large text corpus and removed the diacritics, then trained a neural network to predict the diacritics back.
-I used recurrent and convolutional layers (LSTMs and CNNs) to learn to reconstruct.
+I used recurrent and convolutional layers (LSTMs and CNNs) to build the model.
 After the neural net makes a prediction, I run a check for obvious mistakes with a large dictionary.

 ## Features: